So I went to this event: “Italian Graphic Design – Design and Industry” at the Italian Embassy.

 I didn’t know what to expect at first but then I was blown away.

 I asked myself: “What happened to Graphic Design?”.
-How did we pass from these amazing compositions to the crap we see today?
+How did we pass from these amazing compositions to the run-of-the-mill we see today?

-I mean, this is a good AD.
+Clearly, this is a good AD.
 It’s just not great.
-It doesn’t have personality, it doesn’t have heart.
+It doesn’t have a personality, it doesn’t have a ‘heart’.
 You could change the logo with Firestone’s and you would barely notice it.

 Back in the days instead, there was this beautiful idea of using the product and art as a starting point.
 Not the consumer.

 User-centred design, and following generic ‘best practices’ make sense most of the time, but not when creativity is the key to a project.

 User-centred doesn’t mean:”Designing for people current behaviour”.
 It means: “Designing for the most efficient behaviour”.

 User-centred design today often means oversimplifying a design, a message, a campaign, an interface, to reduce the risk of a lowered conversion.